guilhermedimarchi/http-server/README.md

 Future extensions:
 - Persistent connections
 - Configurable cache control max-age
-- Extract caching behavior from static file handler and use it in server level
 - Allow more handlers other than just static file handling

 ## How to run